 But it’s not for everyone.
 There is a lot more to understand before you jump into a plan like this.
 I also need to mention there are some downstream impacts that high deductible health plans bring to the people actually providing healthcare services.
 This has been brought those up in our comments section a few times.
 It is worth noting and we will try to address those as we go.

 Today’s post is a high-level overview of the health savings account.
 Hopefully, it piqued your interest.
 We can get into the weeds as the series goes on.
+In fact, here are some other parts of the series.

 I am not a tax professional and this is not a recommendation to open a health savings account or enroll in a high deductible health plan.